 - Egg: The only recipes that omitted egg happened to be Joy the Baker (2nd place) and Delish (4th place).
 It was surprising to see these egg-less rolls do quite well as eggs typically help enhance breads by providing color, structure and leavening.
-In my opinion, other factors like use of milk, bread flour, etc. played a bigger part in these recipes than lack of egg.
+I think other factors like use of milk, bread flour, etc. played a bigger part in these recipes than lack of egg.

-- Sugar: I was positive that one of the reasons for Joy’s win was a higher ratio of sugar, but as a percentage against flour, Alton Brown (14%) and Food Network (13%) are highest, followed by Mel’s (11%), then Joy, King Arthur and Cookies and Cups and Jessie at 10%.
-This doesn’t give us much insight behind the rankings, but know that sugar plays an important role in bread–not only does it provide sweetness, it also helps promote browning, tenderizes the crumb and is crucial in helping yeast activate.
+- Sugar: I was positive that one of the reasons for Joy’s win was a higher ratio of sugar.
+But as a percentage against flour, Alton Brown (14%) and Food Network (13%) are highest!
+They’re followed by Mel’s (11%), then Joy, King Arthur and Cookies and Cups and Jessie at 10%.
+This doesn’t give us much insight behind the rankings, but know that sugar plays an important role in bread.
+Not only does it provide sweetness, it also helps promote browning, tenderizes the crumb and is crucial in helping yeast activate.

 Alton Brown: a chewy, fluffy, golden roll with a rich pocket of butter in the middle